Penalties for speeding offences

 Drivers who are stopped for speeding by a police officer will be issued a penalty notice.
 Drivers who are presumed to be speeding based on a traffic camera will receive a penalty notice in the mail.
 Since traffic cameras sometimes make mistakes, it is important to obtain prompt legal advice rather than ignoring or paying the specified penalty.

 Most NSW speeding offences carry demerit points and a fine.
-Drivers who accumulate too many demerit points over a fixed period of time face a suspension of driving privileges.
+Drivers who accumulate too many demerit points over a fixed period face a suspension of driving privileges.
 The failure to pay a fine can also result in a suspension.

 - Any speeding offence if the driver has a P1 licence.